 - Parents have a greater understanding of how well their child is doing

-- Children are empowered to take ownership and control over the way they behave and their attitude to learning
+- Children are empowered to take ownership and control over their targets to improve their learning, the way they behave and their attitude to learning

 - Children who have a good attitude to learning are rewarded and praised